 On September 8, the Senate Commerce Committee circulated a preliminary draft of a bill that could create the nation’s first-ever laws around autonomous vehicles.
 ETW compares this draft with the SELF DRIVE Act recently passed by the House.

 September 12, 2017 Today, the U.S. Department of Transportation released its first revision to the federal government’s policies around automated vehicles (AVs).
-Speaking at the University of Michigan’s Mcity, a test site for advanced vehicle t… This content is for Eno members only.
-Sign In Sign in to your Eno account below or JOIN ENO […]
+Speaking at the University of Michigan’s Mcity, a test site for advanced vehicle technologies, Transportation Secretary Elaine Chao touted the document as a significant step towards a future of mobility that is safer, […]

 September 8, 2017 – USDOT will release the Trump Administration’s first update to the federal government’s policies around automated vehicles (AVs) next week.